ChrstphrHll/npc_gen/students/Celaeno Amkissra.md

 ---
 ### Description
 - 8th year Half-Orc Artificer in Jettenia
-- curly red hair that's done up in a top knot, Brown eyes, and Pale Gray skin
+- short wavy auburn hair that's braided, Brown eyes, and Pale Gray skin
 - Is Persuasive and Timid, and has Finesse as their ideal

 ### Organizations